It’s Trick or Treat Time Again: Don’t be Tricked Into Not Knowing your Legal Liability

 A homeowner must warn a licensee (kid) about anything which the kid might reasonably not recognize as potentially dangerous.
 I don’t know about you, but my two teenage boys were not the sharpest tools in the shed when it came to avoiding what could be dangerous.
 The younger boy never met a dog he didn’t want to pet.
 The older boy never met a basketball court he didn’t want to play on.
 But what if the court has a pothole in it?
 What if the basketball post is not cemented in or weighed down, such that it could fall over when the ball is dunked?
 If you’re not sure, warn about it.
 Ideally, you should fix it but if you can’t fix it, warn about it in a simple, conspicuous and unmistakable way.
 Don’t use legal words.
 Use pictures of danger and words that a young kid would understand.

 Dog Owners Beware

 Now let’s talk about dogs.
 I love dogs.
 I own more of them than I will tell you.
 I am quite active in rescuing dogs and foster quite a few, in the hope that someone will adopt them some day.

 Mr. Ostroff owns two adorable little dogs, who even visit the office from time to time.
-So understand, we at Ostroff Injury Law are big time dog lovers.
+So understand, we at Ostroff Godshall Injury and Accident Lawyers are big time dog lovers.
 But our purpose here and now is to protect dog owners, like us and like you, from potential liability because of their dogs.
 Pennsylvania has recently enacted laws which effectively make it much easier to successfully sue a dog owner whose dog bit someone, child or adult, even without having notice of the dog’s propensity to bite.
 Even a mild mannered dog could bite someone under certain circumstances and PA law has come to recognize this truth.

 Dog Liability Laws